Fees & Contributions

 St Patrick's College Board of Trustees

 Unless otherwise specified in the payment details, payments will be applied in the following order of priority:

 Due one week prior to the start of each term, unless an alternative payment plan has been approved by the Director of Finance & Property.
 Boarding fees for 2024 are $17,580 per year.

 There is a once-only administration fee of $150 when students first enter the Boarding school which covers the initial costs of linen, dining utensils etc.

 Where medical expenses or other costs are incurred on behalf of the student, these will be passed onto the parent/guardian for reimbursement to the College.

 Damage to or losses by students of school property including buildings and furnishings, books and equipment and inappropriate activation of fire alarms will be charged.

 These fees are payable where students have chosen to participate in optional activities or purchase optional resources/materials.
 This includes music lessons, Blue & White magazine, extra- curricular activities (eg. junior dances, senior ball, graduation supper, Duke of Edinburgh award), Chromebook hire, optional workbooks, optional school trips.

-Sport at the College is a self-funding extra-curricular activity and therefore sport fees must be paid to enable a student to participate.
-The College operates a “no pay, no play” policy with regards to sport.
+Sport at the College is a self-funding extracurricular activity, and therefore, sport fees must be paid to enable a student to participate.
+The College operates a 'no pay, no play' policy with regards to sport.
 Sport fees vary depending on the code and the level of participation by the student.
-The fees include the cost of team uniforms, hiring of facilities and the payment of third party registration fees.
-Additionally, participation in National competitions involves the cost of travel and accommodation that requires parental/guardian funding.
-College aims to keep the cost to participants as low as possible through team fundraising and securing sponsorship and charitable grants.
+The fees include the cost of team uniforms, hiring of facilities, and the payment of third-party registration fees.
+Additionally, participation in national competitions involves the cost of travel and accommodation, which requires parental/guardian funding.
+The College aims to keep the cost to participants as low as possible through team fundraising and securing sponsorship and charitable grants.

 The ID card is used to access printers at school and can be used for reduced travel fares and other student discounts.